 Best Street Markets in Amsterdam

 Whether you like searching around of an unique (Dutch) souvenir, bargaining over a pack of red tulips, eating Dutch delicacies, or simply absorbing the local atmosphere, Amsterdam’s street markets are greatly browsable affairs.
 Whatever you do, don’t leave Amsterdam without haggling for souvenir.
-Check out these 7 street markets in Amsterdam:
+Check out this usefull list with 7x Amsterdam Street Market:

 Amsterdam Street Market: Waterlooplein markt